bradford-hamilton/Ruby-On-Quails/guides/source/active_record_basics.md

 Migrations
 ----------

-Rails provides a domain-specific language for managing a database schema called migrations.
+Quails provides a domain-specific language for managing a database schema called migrations.
 Migrations are stored in files which are executed against any database that Active Record supports using `rake`.
 Here's a migration that creates a table: